thor314/obsidian-setup/Getting Started with Obsidian.md

             - Could probably use quick-add to combine steps 2 and 3.
 Left as an exercise for the reader, or me in like 6 months
         - Update: Obsidian doesn't have a feature to copy images from the vault to the clipboard.
 [Copy Image context menu](obsidian://show-plugin?id=copy-url-in-preview) adds this feature.
 We're so back.
 - [Dataview](obsidian://show-plugin?id=dataview) - A JavaScript API and SQL-like query language for filtering, sorting, and extracting data from your vault.
 May heavily influence how you use notes' YAML metadata.
 Suggested use case: you've used Obsidian for a while, and want to analyze metadata about your vault.
 If you're using this, you may also want to look at [MetaEdit](obsidian://show-plugin?id=metaedit), for managing note metadata.
 Some other plugins require Dataview: eg. DB Folder, a lightweight wrapper around Dataview, and ExcaliBrain, an alternate graph view.
-- [Linter](obsidian://show-plugin?id=obsidian-linter) - Highly flexible tool for correcting common formatting issues.
-The tool is very conservative by default, but has many options to enable, as well as an option to define custom rules.
 - [QuickAdd](obsidian://show-plugin?id=quickadd) - A way to add content to the vault from pop-up prompts; can be fiddly to set up.
 QA comes with 4 modes, of which I use 3.
 I've set up a few QuickAdd macros for reference.
     - [Capture](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/CaptureChoice.md) - Pop up a prompt to append some text to a file, creating it (from a template if you'd like) if the file doesn't exist.
 In this example repo, I've set up a pair of example captures to append entries and todos to your journal file.
 You may have to reload Obsidian before your Captures work.
 See the accepted template syntax [here](https://github.com/chhoumann/quickadd/blob/master/docs/FormatSyntax.md).
 You can include Templater replacements inside your QA Captures.
     - [Template](https://github.com/chhoumann/quickadd/blob/master/docs/Choices/TemplateChoice.md) - Create files from templates.
 Capture also allows you to create files from templates, but Template allows you to choose where the file will be created from a dynamic list of directories, which is often a very useful feature.
 This vault includes an example of using a QA template to create a new reference note in `note/reference` .